JoudAlrubaish/Smart-Building/README.md

 # Smart Building Occupancy

-A machine-learning and LLM-assisted project that predicts whether a room is occupied using environmental sensor readings.

-The project supports smart-building applications such as automatic lighting, HVAC control, ventilation management, and energy optimization.
+A machine-learning and LLM-assisted project that predicts whether a room is occupied using environmental sensor readings.The project supports smart-building applications such as automatic lighting, HVAC control, ventilation management, and energy optimization.

 ## Project Objective